What Is Manual Lymphatic Drainage (MLD)?

 The Role of Myofascial restrictions

 Fascia is a web like connective tissue that weaves throughout your entire body, encompassing muscles, bones, nerves, arteries, veins, and organs like a spider’s web.
 Fascia provides structural support, acts as a supportive framework that holds muscles, organs, and other structures in their proper positions.
-It provides stability and prevents excessive displacement, allowing for movement and optimal functioning of the body.
-Fascia plays a crucial role in transmitting forces generated by muscle contractions throughout the body.

 Fascia forms a protective layer, providing a cushioning effect that helps absorb shocks and protects delicate structures such as nerves and blood vessels and contains many sensory nerve endings, that provide feedback to the central nervous system.
-This is our body’s ability to sense its position, movement, enabling us to make fine motor adjustments, maintain balance, and coordinate our movements effectively.

 Proper functioning of the myofascial system is crucial for optimal movement, posture, and overall well-being.
 The myofascial system is susceptible to various dysfunctions that can come from factors such as poor posture, repetitive movements, trauma, inflammation, or chronic muscle tension.
 These dysfunctions can result in the development of fascial trigger points, adhesions, and imbalances, leading to pain, restricted movement, and compromised function.